microsoft/react-native-windows-samples/website/versioned_docs/version-0.80/getting-started.md

 ### Initialize the React Native Windows native code and projects

-Lastly, initialize the React Native for Windows application with the [init-windows command](init-windows-cli.md):
+Lastly, initialize the React Native for Windows application with the [init-windows command](init-windows-cli.md).
+This command generates the Windows-specific native project files, including Visual Studio solution files, C++ or C# project templates, and platform-specific configuration needed to build and run your app on Windows:

 ```bat
 npx react-native init-windows --overwrite